-Booksmarts | Mt.
+BookSmarts | Mt.
 Airy News

 Baby Storytime, for babies from birth to 24 months, will meet on Thursday mornings at 9:30 a.m.

-The Book Munchers book club for kids meets at the library on Wednesdays, at 4 p.m.
-The library will lead the kids in reading books,and doing activities, from various elementary/juvenile titles..
+The Book Munchers book club for elementary-school kids meets at the library on Wednesdays, at 4 p.m.
+The library will lead the kids in reading books, and doing activities, from various elementary/juvenile titles.

-Pajama Story time for kids takes place each Thursday night at 7 p.m.
-The kids are welcome to wear their pajamas, and bring their cuddle toys.
-We’ll hear a couple of stories, and do an activity that goes with the story.

-The library has an Adult Coloring Class on Thursday nights, at 6 p.m. till 8 p.m.
+The library has an Adult Coloring Class on Thursday nights, 6-8 p.m.
 The library supplies coloring sheets, colored pencils, and markers, but are are welcome to bring their own supplies as well.
 The library plays relaxing music, and those participating enjoy hot drinks for those who’d like coffee or tea.

 Tai Chi is offered each Friday morning at 10 a.m.
 This class is for everyone, but especially for those with limited mobility, due to conditions such as arthritis.